Dementia: Remotely delivered information for caregivers

 Remotely delivered interventions including support, training and information may reduce the burden for the informal caregiver and improve their depressive symptoms.
 There is no certain evidence that they improve health-related quality of life.

-In several localities in Japan, digital surveillance may be made available to family members, if a dementia patient is prone to wandering and going missing.
+In several localities in Japan, digital surveillance may be made available to family members, if a person with dementia is prone to wandering and going missing.